GabBorcena12/ai-chat-app/README.md

   - update the chat display name and avatar label
 - `User Management`
   - create users from the backoffice
   - assign `Admin`, `DataValidator`, and `AppUser` roles
   - enable or disable users and manage confirmation state
-  - assign `Admin`, `DataValidator`, and `AppUser` roles
-  - enable or disable users and manage confirmation state